anagha10suresh/Angular-project/README.md

 After install modules and depencies using `npm install`and to run the application you can use  `npm start` command you can run json server and Angular development server easily.

 ## Rules
+- Login requests might not be validated when deployed properly because MockAPI doesn't verify credentials; it simply simulates API behavior, and it is mentioned in the requirements of the assignment to use MockAPI.
 - All users can view Homepage when they logged in.
 Homepage protected by `LoginGuard (Router-Guard)` that allow to only authorized users.
 If user have not token will be redirect to Login page.
 - Navigation provided by Navbar buttons by using `RouterLink`.
 User List button will be hidden if you are not Super Admin.
 - User List page protected by `AdminGuard (Router-Guard)` that allow to access only users has role Super Admin.
 If Customer try to go User List page will be redirect to 401 - Forbidden page.